Kane Vincent-Young

-Kane Vincent-Young (born 15 March 1996) is an English professional footballer who plays as a defender for Ipswich Town.
-He can play on the left or right side of defence.
+Kane Vincent-Young (born 15 March 1996) is a Grenadian professional footballer who plays as a full-back for EFL League Two club Colchester United.
+Born in England, he plays for the Grenada national team.

 Vincent-Young progressed through the Academy at Tottenham Hotspur, spending seven years at the North London club before being released in 2014.
 He briefly played for Banbury United in 2014 before he joined Colchester United's Academy for the 2014–15 season.
 He made his professional debut for the club in August 2015.
 He spent four seasons at The U's, making over one hundred appearances before joining Ipswich Town in 2019.

 Club career

 Early career

 Born in Camden, London, Vincent-Young joined the Tottenham Hotspur Academy when he was 11 years old.
 He was on the books at Tottenham for 7 years, where he progressed through the club's youth system before he was released in July 2014 at the end of his youth scholarship.
 Following his release from Tottenham, he had a short spell with Southern League Premier Division side Banbury United, for whom he made two appearances in August 2014.